enginmanap/limonEngine-docs/docs/APIUsage.rst

 * LONG
 * LONG_ARRAY
 * BOOLEAN
+* VEC4
+* MAT4

 Description String
 ==================

 Used in editor and shown to user directly.
+It is also used to group MULTI_SELECT elements to build the combobox.

 Value Union
 ===========